eclam/ReservoirLevels/README.md

 #Analysis stuff:
 **WARNING**: DO NOT RUN ALL ON NOTEBOOKS!
 We have some cells for testing but intended to be ran for experimental / model optimization purposes.
-Our jupyter-notebooks has our data science analysis stuff.
+The following jupyter-notebook scripts contains our data science analysis models/model generators.
-3 Different notebooks:
 - `monthly_models.ipynb` -> Contains rudimentary models
 - `daily_models.ipynb` -> contains models to generate regressor models for individual hydro stations
-    - Run all the cells up to the one that general the models and nothing else.
+    - Run all the cells up to the one that generates the models.
     - 30 different hydro stations -> only made to run the first five
-    - if you want the other models, run the function `create_models(key) ` to generate that model
+    - If other models are required, run the function `create_models(key) ` to generate the model
-    - if you want to see all keys, the daily keys variable will contain that
+    - The daily keys variable contains all the keys
--  `generate_regressor_input` -> allows us to use the regressors by only providing a date range
+-  `generate_regressor_input` -> allows the user to use the regressors by only providing a date range